 Granted, they've gotten pretty good at hip surgery nowadays.
 But still, in most cases it's entirely avoidable.

-Also, I just put my mind to creating a Reversing Hip Tendonitis ebook, so before too long that'll be out and available.
+Also, I just put my mind to creating a Reversing Hip Tendonitis program, so before too long that'll be out and available.

 Go to the www.TendonitisExpert.com homepage.